hashgraph/hedera-mirror-node/docs/database/bootstrap.md

 ## Prerequisites

+1. **Version Compatibility**

+   Before initializing your Mirror Node with the imported database, it's crucial to ensure version compatibility.

+   **MIRRORNODE_VERSION File:**

+   - In the database export data, there is a file named `MIRRORNODE_VERSION`.
+   - This file contains the version of the Mirror Node at the time of the database export.

+   **Importance:**

+   - Your Mirror Node instance must be initialized with the **same version** as specified in the `MIRRORNODE_VERSION` file.
+   - Using a different version may lead to compatibility issues and/or schema mismatches.

+   **Action Required:**

+   1. **Check the Mirror Node Version:**

+      - Open the `MIRRORNODE_VERSION` file:

+        ```bash
+        cat /path/to/db_export/MIRRORNODE_VERSION
+        ```

+      - Note the version number specified.

-- **PostgreSQL 16** installed and running.
+2. **PostgreSQL 16** installed and running.
-- Access to a machine where you can run the initialization and import scripts and connect to the PostgreSQL database.
+3. Access to a machine where you can run the initialization and import scripts and connect to the PostgreSQL database.
-- A Google Cloud Platform (GCP) account with a valid billing account attached (required for downloading data from a Requester Pays bucket).
+4. A Google Cloud Platform (GCP) account with a valid billing account attached (required for downloading data from a Requester Pays bucket).

 ---